dpck/detect/documentary/1-API/index.md

 _It will produce the following output_

-%EXAMPLE: example/example, ../src => @depack/detect%
+%EXAMPLE: example, ../src => @depack/detect%
-%FORK-js example/example%
+%FORK-js example%

 %~%